 SEVERE version of Symbiosis

 • The desperation for a connection with someone who is our carbon copy & therefore won’t leave us, is so great that NO differences are tolerated.
-When the other person has a different need, taste or opinion, they are not mirroring us & without that we don’t know who we are.
-Without that reflection it feel as if we’re going to die – that we’re being wiped out.
-Our very life is dependent on that false bond because the HOLE inside (scroll way down) – where the Good Parent should be – is so great.
-We experience any ‘differences’ as a profound betrayal & our reaction can be quite severe:
+When the other person has a different need, taste or opinion, they’re not mirroring us (perfectly) & without that we don’t know who we are.
+Without that reflection it feel as if we’re going to die – that we’re invisible & therefore non-existent.

-— we may get very ill or try a suicide attempt, usually not ‘serious’
+– get very ill or try suicide, but usually not ‘serious’

 – threaten, verbally or physically attack, or otherwise punish

-— whine, cry, accuse, manipulate to get then back into the zone with us
+– whine, cry, accuse, manipulate to get then back with us

-People with less severe damage, or a fair amount of recovery have less severe ways to try to be symbiotic in close relationships.
-These are often expressed in garden-variety forms of controlling actions or statement.
+People with less severe damage, or a fair amount of recovery have less extreme ways of trying to mesh in close relationships.
+These are often garden-variety forms of controlling actions or statement.
 It still has more than a whiff of narcissism, but indirect – so it doesn’t SEEM as bad.
 We have to be more awake for this type, because It looks like they’re including you, but they’re not.